theobald-software/theobald-software.github.io/_includes/_content/en/tables/table-joins.md

 ![join-editor](/img/content/yunio/join-editor.png){:class="img-responsive"}
 5. If necessary, change the default values of *Left Table*, *Right Table* and *Join Type*.
 6. Click **[Join/Add]**.
 A new join condition is added to the join.
-7. Select a table column in *Left Table Fields* and *Right Table Field* that can be used to map the table contents.
+7. Select a table column in *Left Table* field and in the *Right Table* field to map the table contents.
 It is possible to add multiple join conditions.
 8. Click **[OK]** to save the join.

 {% else %}